Ocean conditions change quickly.

 We've made improvements to help take the information with you.

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL BE 2 TO 4 FEET TODAY INCREASING TO 8 TO 12 FEET WEDNESDAY
+SURF ALONG NORTH FACING SHORES WILL BE 2 FEET OR LESS THROUGH WEDNESDAY

 WEATHER CONDITIONMostly Cloudy